 Pose #1.
 Thunderbolt Pose

 As a result of its fabulous benefits, this pose has also been branded the diamond pose.
-Besides helping you meditate and focus better, this pose also offers cure from different digestive disorders while at the same time strengthening your knees and thighs.
+Besides helping you meditate and focus on work better, this pose also offers cure from different digestive disorders while at the same time strengthening your knees and thighs.
 Individuals who are suffering from knee injuries can opt for this pose.

 This pose aids in warding off unnecessary thoughts and drives you to the present moment.
 Being in the present lets you focus on the job at hand instead of thinking about the past or future.